 2. Live longer as pets

-In captivity when kept as pets they live a lot longer compared to in the wild.
-As pets, they can live to around five years on average with some living to eight years or more.
+How long do pygmy hedgehogs live?
+In captivity when pygmy hedgehogs are kept as pets they live a lot longer compared to in the wild.
+As pets, they can live between 3 to 5 years on average with some living to 8 years or more.
+However, tumors can cut their lifespan considerably with sarcoma type tumors being popular around the age of 3.

 In the wild, they have a lower life expectancy of a couple of years as their most likely cause of death is from predators.